 Heat olive oil in a non-stick pan over medium-high heat, then fry cakes for 2-3 minutes a side.
 Try to get them crispy and golden on the first side before you flip them.
 To bake instead, Bake salmon patties in a 400 degree oven for 15 minutes and then broil them (on the middle rack) for 1-3 minutes to give them a golden color.
 (Be sure to watch them so they do not burn.)

-To freeze the patties, cover them with plastic wrap right on the baking sheet, and place it in the freezer for several hours.
-Once they’ve frozen enough to hold their shape, wrap each one individually with plastic wrap.
-Place them all in a freezer bag and save for another day.
-(Note: Defrost the cakes in the fridge before cooking.)
+- Option 1: Freeze before sauteeing.
+To do this, leave the patties on the baking sheet, cover the entire sheet with plastic wrap, and place it in the freezer for several hours.
+Once they’ve frozen enough to hold their shape, wrap each salmon patty individually with plastic wrap.
+Place them all in a freezer bag together, and save for another day.
+(Note: Defrost the cakes in the fridge before cooking.